position Offensive Coordinator / Tight Ends Coach

 The Ohio State University

-Kevin Wilson is in his fourth season as the Buckeyes’ offensive coordinator and tight ends coach.
+Kevin Wilson is in his fifth season as the Buckeyes’ offensive coordinator and tight ends coach.
 He was named to the position in January 2017.
-The former Indiana head coach, who has 18 years of coordinator experience, has directed some of the most innovative and prolific offenses in the nation over his 36-year coaching career.
+The former Indiana head coach, who has 19 years of coordinator experience, has directed some of the most innovative and prolific offenses in the nation over his 37-year coaching career.

-Ohio State has featured one of top offenses nationally over the past three years with Wilson on staff.
-Between 2017 and 2019, the Buckeyes have:
+Ohio State has featured one of top offenses nationally during Wilson’s first three years on staff.
+Between 2017 and 2019, the Buckeyes:

 The range of diversity is nothing unusual for Wilson.
 Twice he’s been on an offensive staff – at Oklahoma and Indiana – that has produced a 3,500-yard passer, two 1,000-yard rushers and a 1,000-yard receiver in the same year, and Ohio State came within 46 rushing yards from Mike Weber in 2018 to giving Wilson a third team to accomplish the feat.

-Ohio State has also won three consecutive Big Ten championships plus owns a Cotton Bowl win over USC in 2018, a Rose Bowl win over Washington in 2019 and advanced to the College Football Playoffs this past year.
+Ohio State has also won four consecutive Big Ten championships plus owns a Cotton Bowl win over USC in 2018, a Rose Bowl win over Washington in 2019, advanced to the College Football Playoffs in 2020 and defeated Clemson in the 2021 CFP Semifinals to advance to the CFP championship game.

 Wilson spent six seasons as Indiana coach and led the school to consecutive bowl games in 2015 and 2016 for the first time in 25 years.
 His teams were physical, and highly competitive against Ohio State – games decided by three, seven and 14 points twice – behind a productive passing attack that led the Big Ten Conference three times, in 2012, 2013 and 2015, while finishing second in 2016.
 His 2015 offense led the Big Ten in passing, total offense and scoring.